peiche/garrick/readme.txt

 Garrick is a modern, all-purpose theme built to be compatible with Gutenberg, the WordPress core block editor and page builder.
 Personalize your website from the built-in Customizer, including choosing from hundreds of supported Google Fonts.

+Garrick is based on the Mythic theme by Justin Tadlock, and is modular in nature.
+Copy any file inside the `resources/views` directory to your child theme and edit.
+Change as little or as much as you want!
+The theme uses the CodyFrame framework, making all utility classes available in Gutenberg blocks.

 == Installation ==

 You can install the theme using the WordPress Administration menu.
 For more information on installing themes please refer to [this article](codex.wordpress.org/Using_Themes#Adding_New_Themes).